Spare Parts Delivery to Vessel: Full Process

 1. Identification of Required Parts

-The vessel’s chief engineer reports the required component, referencing maker’s manual, serial number, and technical specifications.
+The vessel’s chief builder reports the required component, referencing the maker’s manual, serial number, and specialized specifications.

 2. Owner Authorization and Procurement

-Shipowners approve procurement and coordinate with suppliers.
-Correct HS code classification is essential for customs clearance.
+Shipowners favor acquisition and empower providers.
+Alter HS code classification is crucial for trade clearance.

 3. Shipping to Port of Call